appetrosyan/appetrosyan.github.io/blog/rants/emacs.md

 But here's where I find it not to be compelling option yet.

 Emacs' greatest strength stems from being a graphical program.
-In principle, though sadly not in practice, this would mean that more things than just plain text entries with monospaced fonts can be utilised in the creation of graphical interfaces.
+In principle, though sadly not in practice, this would mean that more things than just plain text entries with mono-spaced fonts can be utilised in the creation of graphical interfaces.
 Indeed this had been somewhat remarkably demonstrated by the eponymous [Nicholas P. Rougier](https://github.com/rougier), who has toiled relentlessly to create a visually appealing version of a text editor that looks decidedly outdated by default.
 This means that hopefully, some time later, it should be possible to do a WYSIWYG style of editing effortlessly in Emacs.
 Indeed, this is possible already in principle using some trickery and `org` mode, but far from seamless.

-Unfortunately, I don't see this happening with Neovim anytime soon.
+Unfortunately, I don't see this happening with NeoVim anytime soon.
-It is relatively easy to add this functionality to Neovim, but this is liable to lead to a further fragmentation.
+It is relatively easy to add this functionality to NeoVim, but this is liable to lead to a further fragmentation.
-Certainly there could be plugins that are specific to specific front-ends, but architecturally, NeoVim is decidedly a terminal-based application and it will remain that way for the foreseable future.
+Certainly there could be plugins that are specific to specific front-ends, but architecturally, NeoVim is decidedly a terminal-based application and it will remain that way for the foreseeable future.

-Aside from that, NeoVim has not a lot to offer that Emacs doesn't already do within maring of relevance.
+Aside from that, NeoVim has not a lot to offer that Emacs doesn't already do within margin of relevance.
-For example, Neovim might have a slightly better implementation of intellisense than Emacs, but it doesn't matter to me, because my workflow is to prompt the program for completion actively, and not wait for a menu passively, and here NeoVim has no equivalent of `embark-act`.
+For example, NeoVim might have a slightly better implementation of intellisense than Emacs, but it doesn't matter to me, because my workflow is to prompt the program for completion actively, and not wait for a menu passively, and here NeoVim has no equivalent of `embark-act`.
-Similarly, while *e.g.* the Neovim project has a list of official front-ends, they are in no way equivalent.
+Similarly, while *e.g.* the NeoVim project has a list of official front-ends, they are in no way equivalent.
-Neovide is an interesting take, with some flashy animations.
+NeoVide is an interesting take, with some flashy animations.
 Due to architectural restrictions that's the extent of it.

 There's a case that goes both ways for the configuration language.